electron/electron/docs/breaking-changes.md

 We [recommend moving away from the remote module](https://medium.com/@nornagon/electrons-remote-module-considered-harmful-70d69500f31).

+### Default Changed: `nativeWindowOpen` defaults to `true`

+In Electron 10 the `nativeWindowOpen` webPreference will default to `true`.
+This changes the provider of the `window.open` API to use Chromiums logic instead of Electrons.
+This flag will be removed in a future Electron version.

 ## Planned Breaking API Changes (9.0)

 ### Default Changed: Loading non-context-aware native modules in the renderer process is disabled by default